 For dogs that hide or are not interested in food, you might have to use other strategies than counterconditioning and desensitization.

 Seclusion is what it implies, and it means keeping your dog away from whatever is making your dog anxious.
-Sometimes putting your dog in a secluded area can lessen the effects of noise on your dog’s senses.
+Sometimes putting your dog in a secluded area can lessen the effects of the sounds dogs hate.

 A secluded area could be somewhere that’s calm and quiet for dogs, like a bathroom with the fan on, a backroom farthest from the front door, or some people choose to have a specialized indoor “dog house” that is soundproof and provides a safe place for your dog to hide.